Venice Carnival: Plan Your Trip from Milan and Enjoy an Unforgettable Overnight Stay

 Arsenale Water Show

 Some of the most spectacular events take place after sunset, such as the Arsenale Water Show, a stunning combination of music, dance, and storytelling performed on the water.
-This year, the show celebrates the life and adventures of Giacomo Casanova, perfectly in tune with the 2025 Carnival theme.
+We are still waiting for the official details of the 2026 edition.

 The 2024 Arsenale Water Show performed on water.